JetBrains/sbt-idea-plugin/README.md

 - If you don't want to use sbt shell, or automatic generation didn't work, you can manually run `$YOUR_RUNNER_PROJECT/createIDEARunConfiguration` and `$YOUR_PLUGIN_PROJECT/createIDEAArtifactXml` tasks
-- After artifact and run configuration have been created(they're located in `.idea` folder of the project) you can run or debug the new "IDEA" run configuration.
+- After artifact and run configuration have been created(they're located in `.idea` folder of the project) you can run or debug the new run configuration.
 This will compile the project, build the artifact and attach it to the new IDEA instance
 - Note that doing an "SBT Refresh" (or manually running the tasks above) is required after making changes to your build that affect the final artifact(i.e. changing `libraryDependencies`), in order to update IDEA configs